 - Population icon & name: Drag icon to freezer to save either the populated dish or just the dish environmental configuration.
 Click name to rename. - Setup button: Go to environmental settings for this Petri dish. - Stats button: Hide/reveal stats side panel for this dish. - Petri dish map: More or less of the map is visible depending upon the size of the grid.
 Use scroll bars and/or zoom control if grid extends beyond window. - Color Scale Legend: During a run, the color scale will automatically adjust as numbers increase or decrease. ["Rescaling" will appear in parentheses.]
 The spectrum will thus always show relative values, but particular colors will represent different absolute values as a population evolves.
 Special colors: Black indicates an empty cell and white indicates a cell whose value is above the maximum portrayed on the scale (as the scale readjusts to accommodate this new value it will be colored appropriately).
-Grey indicates that a cell is occupied, but that its value has not yet been determined (must wait for replication). - Time Avida internal time; in number of updates since the beginning of a run.
+Grey indicates that the organism in the cell is not viable. - Time Avida internal time; in number of updates since the beginning of a run.
 This is a constant internal time; it does not correspond to external time because updates take longer for larger populations.

 - Mode menu: Pull down menu to select a feature of the population to indicate by color.
-Options: Fitness, Gestation Time, Metabolic Rate, Ancestor Organism. - New button: Ends the current run (after offering to discard or save it) and then resets the Petri dish for a new experiment. - Run/Stop button: Starts and temporarily stops a run. - Freeze button: Save the population and/or environmental settings to the freezer. - Zoom: Set the zoom level for the Petri dish.
+Options: Fitness, Offspring Cost, Energy Acquisition Rate, Ancestor Organism. - New button: Ends the current run (after offering to discard or save it) and then resets the Petri dish for a new experiment. - Run/Stop button: Starts and temporarily stops a run. - Freeze button: Save the population and/or environmental settings to the freezer. - Zoom: Set the zoom level for the Petri dish.
 Use scroll bars if zooming in causes the grid to extend beyond window.